Don’t Get a Back Scan Until You Read This!

 This is a common phrase we hear as clinicians, as patient’s and practitioners’ alike search for a diagnosis or “label” to their condition, ultimately as a way of helping to guide appropriate management.

-There is still a commonly held belief by both patients and many clinicians that an MRI or Ultrasound image of a herniated disc, or degenerative joint or a torn tendon can explain why things hurt or are not functioning properly.”
-As Adam explained, “in a lot of cases it isn’t as simple as this, and the planning of interventions and treatments using medical images alone needs to be questioned and challenged a lot more (Meakins, The Sports Physio blog).
+There is still a commonly held belief by both patients and many clinicians that an MRI or Ultrasound image of a herniated disc, or degenerative joint or a torn tendon can explain why things hurt or are not functioning properly.
+In a lot of cases it isn’t as simple as this, and the planning of interventions and treatments using medical images alone needs to be questioned and challenged a lot more (Meakins, The Sports Physio blog).

-What about the instances where you have not had an incident of trauma though?
-Or if enough time for healing a structure has occurred but pain is persisting.
-This is where things get a little more complicated and grey, and it is not as simple as attributing particular findings on imaging as the specific cause of a patient’s pain may be less accurate and reliable.
+Where there is no incident or trauma, or if enough time for healing a structure has occurred but pain is persisting, the use of scans and attributing particular findings on imaging as the specific cause of a patient’s pain may be less accurate and reliable.

 There appears to be very little correlation with scan findings and a patient’s reported symptoms.
 This has been highlighted in many studies, across many different anatomical regions.

-Guermazi et al found that many common pathologies seen in knee scans - such as meniscal lesions, synovitis and articular cartilage damage are found equally, if not more in people without pain as those with pain.
+One study (Guermazi et al) found that many common pathologies seen in knee scans - such as meniscal lesions, synovitis and articular cartilage damage are found equally, if not more in people without pain as those with pain.

-Brinjiki et al showed a high rate of ‘pathology’ in lower back MRIs in over 3000 subjects without any pain or dysfunction – and this was in people ranging from 20 to 80 years old.
+Another study ( Brinjiki et al) showed a high rate of ‘pathology’ in lower back MRIs in over 3000 subjects without any pain or dysfunction – and this was in people ranging from 20 to 80 years old.

-Nakashima et al showed in their study of over 1200 subjects, that many pathologies were reported on neck MRI in people without pain or dysfunction.
+Yet another study (Nakashima et al) of over 1200 subjects, found that many pathologies were reported on neck MRI in people without pain or dysfunction.